githabocal/vpc/README.md

 - *NAT Gateways*
 - *Network ACLs*

+Notes:
-Note: Bastion-host is our VM - Bastion host has been used for private connectivity from public to private
+- Bastion-host is our VM - Bastion host has been used for private connectivity from public to private
+- NACL works in subnet level; not EC2 level

 # <h3>Creating VPC:
 - Head to Your VPCs in AWS and choose **`Create VPC`** on the top right of the page